 Components of a release plan

-The components of release planning varies from project to project.
+The components of release planning vary from project to project.
 Usually, the following topics make an appearance:

 - Backlog items – the reprioritized items from the last backlog grooming session

 - Feature plans – functions of the product that will be in the final vision

 - Iteration plans – what iterations the focus on next

 - Individual tasks for features and iterations – a checklist of the smaller jobs for iterations and features to make them whole

 - Deliverables – defining what makes an increment complete and when it will be delivered

 - Deadlines – anticipated release dates, and client deadlines

 - Velocity – a calculation of how fast the Scrum team can complete the tasks